qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Melanoma
 Melanoma, the most serious type of skin cancer, develops in the cells (melanocytes) that produce melanin — the pigment that gives your skin its color.

+## MHC class I
+MHC class I molecules are expressed in all nucleated cells and also in platelets—in essence all cells but red blood cells.
+It presents epitopes to killer T cells, also called cytotoxic T lymphocytes (CTLs).
+A CTL expresses CD8 receptors, in addition to T-cell receptors (TCR)s.
+When a CTL's CD8 receptor docks to a MHC class I molecule, if the CTL's TCR fits the epitope within the MHC class I molecule, the CTL triggers the cell to undergo programmed cell death by apoptosis.
+Thus, MHC class I helps mediate cellular immunity, a primary means to address intracellular pathogens, such as viruses and some bacteria, including bacterial L forms, bacterial genus Mycoplasma, and bacterial genus Rickettsia.
+In humans, MHC class I comprises HLA-A, HLA-B, and HLA-C molecules.

 ## SAM (file format)
 <div align=center>